SmartFoundations/SmartIssueTracker/documentation/support/help.md

 !bugreport - Details on how to report a bug *!troubleshooting - How to troubleshoot your installation and configuration *!knownissues - What are the current known issues?
+!documentation - Where you can find all these topics and more covered in one place

 Installation:
 *!release - Install the latest release from Satisfactory Mod Manager